Richard-Ott/UnSteadyErosion/readme.md

 solved.

 * 'WC_MCMC_inversion' shows the use with Crete 14C-10Be data

+* 'Isolines_10Be_14C_stepchange': Calculates the analytical solution for erosion rate acceleration and a range of plausible times for the step change.
+Remember 1 samples --> 2 equations and three unknowns (e1,e2,t), and hence all solutions lie on a line.

+* 'Isolines_10Be_14C_spike': same semi-analytical solutions for spike model

 ## Inversion sampler
 This toolbox uses the 'gwmcmc' Bayesian Ensemble Sampler (Goodman and Weare, 2010).